 Adriene’s attitude opens up an ancient and potentially transformative art of breathing, movement and thought.
 This has brought immense, life-transforming benefits to me and to countless others.

-Yoga is gigantic
+Yoga is transformative

 Yoga can transform your life.